 Physical and Legal Custody

-Our experience allows us to understand how to effectively advocate for your perspective when these decisions are being made.
-We understand the factors that the judges look at and how they look at them.
+Our experience allows us to understand how to effectively advocate from your perspective when these decisions are being made.
+We understand the factors the Judge looks at and how they interpret them.